rtous/edcav/spark/README.md

 	>>> tf = hashingTF.transform(documents)
 	>>> def show (x): print x
 	>>> tf.foreach(show)

+Instead of using vectors with as many dimensions as different terms appear in the documents, Spark uses the [hashing trick](https://en.wikipedia.org/wiki/Feature_hashing).
+The frequency of a term is inserted in the position given by the hash of the term.
+The vector has as many dimensions as possible hash values, so it's extremely sparse and it's stored as a Spark SparseVector (NUM_DIMENSIONS, [POS1, POS2, ...], [VALUE_POS1, VALUE_POS2, ...]).
+We can get the hash of a term by calling:

+	>>> hashingTF.indexOf('messi')

 At this point, we have the tf variable that contains the frequencies of the document.
 Now, we will create two clusters with the KMeans algorithm: